SAP-archive/BUILD/Contributing.md

 ##<a name="Reporting Bugs"></a> Reporting Bugs

-To report a bug, do the following;
+To report a bug, do the following:

 1. Prior to reporting the bug, please review the guidelines <a href="#Guidelines for Bug Reports"> Guidelines for Bug Reports</a>.

 2. Add an issue in the Issue Tracker of the relevant Norman sub-project.
 For links to each sub-projects, click <a href="#Useful Links"></a>here.

 3. Label Issue as Bug.

 "Add Description and Details according to the Contribution Guidelines "
 If possible reference the Bug to the relevant Backlog Item using issue #